—”Certainly sir, you have indeed dialed the number of Crédit Populaire Européen, how can we assist you?”. Discover what a credit broker is.

 Credit institutions (savings banks) are defined by legislation as companies whose activity consists of:

-- to grant credits for their own account;
+- granting credits for their own account;

 Credit institutions are banks, the two terms are synonymous.